wusize/OpenUni/docs/datasets/redcaps5m.md

 ## Extract Images and Captions

 Then to extract the images from .tar files.
-To extract the images of 1024

 ```shell
 cd data/redcaps5m/raw